pjotrp/bio-locus/README.md

   bio-locus --store < one.vcf
 ```

-which creates a cache file.
+which adds to a cache file or database.
 To find positions in another dataset which
-match those in the cache:
+match those in the database:

 ```sh
   bio-locus --match < two.vcf